garfielder/notes/CppTips.md

 ## Shared_ptr
 put a newed pointer into shared_ptr  in a single sentence.
 Otherwise exception would cause memory leak

+## Tips to design a class
+* DONOT expected to return an reference
+	* It may refer to an local variable, that will be destroied soon
+	* Using  `new`ed objects, it is easily to cause memory leak
+	* static is not safe in multiple thread environment
 ## Use const whenever possible

 * Before and Afer pointers